Nellie Campobello: Mysterious death

 In 1985 Campobello suddenly disappeared, along with her belongings, including paintings by Orozco and Diego Rivera.
 She had apparently been kidnapped by Claudio Fuentes Figueroa or Claudio Niño Cienfuentes and his spouse Maria Cristina Belmont.
 Fuentes and his wife helped to care for Campobello's home in downtown Mexico City.
 He had power of attorney over Campobello.
 In 1998, a Salt Lake City newspaper reported that a warrant was issued for the arrest of Claudio Fuentes, but he was not located.
 The article reports that Fuentes said that he was in contact with Campobello during the 12 years of her disappearance.
 He was also involved with some investigations into finding the lost writer but eventually he backed out of the search.

-In 1998, the Human Rights Commission of the Federal District ruled that Nellie had died on July 9, 1986, and that she was buried in a unnamed grave in a cemetery in Progreso de Obregón, Hidalgo.
+In 1998, the Human Rights Commission of the Federal District ruled that Nellie had died on July 9, 1986, and that she was buried in an unnamed grave in a cemetery in Progreso de Obregón, Hidalgo.
 The gravestone with her initials on it was found in 1998.
 In a nearby town, a death certificate for Campobello was found indicating that she died of heart failure.
 Fuentes has signed this certificate as a witness.
 Her corpse was transferred to Villa Ocampo, her hometown, in 1999, and she was honored with a monument.
 Fuentes and his wife used the power of attorney and Campobello's age to take advantage of her.
 They convinced her to sign her will to give money to them because Campobello did not have other heirs.

 As the critic Tabea Linhard puts it, "the tragic end of Campobello's life seems to echo a story the author herself may have written."
 On November 7, 2017, Google celebrated her life by creating a homepage doodle of Campobello for her 117th birthday.